snipem/gt7dashboard/README.md

 #### Coasting

 This is the amount of coasting from 0% to 100% of the laps selected.
-Coasting is when neither throttle or brake are engaged.
+Coasting is when neither throttle nor brake are engaged.

 #### Tire Speed / Car Speed